learningequality/kolibri/docs/learn.rst

 #.
 Write the answer or choose one of the provided options.
 #.
 When you are ready to submit, click the **Check answer** button.

-   * If the answer is correct and a checkmark appears, click the **Next question** button to proceed.
+   * If the answer is correct and a check mark appears, click the **Next question** button to proceed.
    * If the answer is incorrect, click the **Get a hint** button, read the suggestions, and try to answer again.
    * The progress bar below the exercise is taking into account only the most recent answers you give, and that means that you need to have the required number of correct answers (*check marks*) **in the row** for the exercise to be considered completed.